 If Amanda does not transfer the call, one of the following may be causing the problem.

-Problem: The mailbox has Do Not Disturb turned ON.
-Solution: If ON, no transfer is attempted and the caller immediately hears the current greeting of the mailbox.
+Problem:The mailbox has Do Not Disturb turned ON.Solution:If ON, no transfer is attempted and the caller immediately hears the current greeting of the mailbox.
 Check the mailbox you are calling to make sure Do Not Disturb is OFF.

-Problem: Token programming is being used and a hookflash has not been entered in the Extension field.
+Problem: Token programming is being used and a hookflash has not been en- tered in the Extension field.
 Solution: Review the tokens and insert a hookflash where needed.
-When the Extension field starts with @, a F- or %X will not enable PCPM.
+When the Extension field starts with @, a F- or $%X$ will not enable PCPM.
 Amanda does not listen for call progress tones.
 The W() token can be used to listen for voice.
-Problem: An additional hookflash is needed because the transfer involves both Centrex lines and a telephone switching system.
-Solution: Include another F- in the Dial code to put a caller on transfer hold option (also known as dl_dtwait).
-(Run the Setup utility, selection 1.)
+Problem: There may be insufficient intercom paths on older analog telephone switching systems.
+Solution: Check your telephone switching system's intercom path capability to see if additional hardware will add more intercom paths.